Cosmicoppai/LiSA/README.md

 ## 🤝 CONTRIBUTING

 Contributions, issues, and feature requests are welcome!
-See [Check Contribution Guide.](./contributing.md)
+See [See Contribution Guide.](./CONTRIBUTING.md)

 ## ⭐ SUPPORT